radanalyticsio/oshinko-specs/config-map-for-spark-driver.md

-Currently the only way to customize spark configuration files such as log4j.properties and spark-defaults.conf for spark driver applications is to create a custom oshinko s2i images which contain the custom settings.
+Currently the only way to customize spark configuration files such as log4j.properties and spark-defaults.conf for spark driver applications is to create custom oshinko s2i images which contain the custom settings.
 This is a very heavy-weight approach for configuration, especially in situations where application tuning is being done.
 Oshinko needs a more dynamic way to control